Skip to content

 When budget doesn't allow for iteration.
 If the budget only covers a single attempt with no room for adjustment, the project is set up to underdeliver.

-In these cases, the issue isn't that custom development is flawed — it's that the conditions for it to succeed aren't in place.
+In these cases, the issue isn't that custom development is flawed.
+It's that the conditions for it to succeed aren't in place.

 When it's the right call